-Please note that due to the current situation regarding the COVID-19 disease the diploma thesis is now submitted online via InSIS only.
+Please note that the diploma thesis is now submitted online via InSIS only.

 Please, always check the schedule in order to keep the right deadline.